 This document is an approved Liaison Statement from the IEEE 802.11 Working Group (WG) to ETSI BRAN.
 The positions contained within this Liaison Statement are those of the IEEE 802.11 WG and do not necessarily reflect positions of the IEEE, the IEEE Standards Association, IEEE 802 or any other IEEE organisational unit.

-IEEE 802.11 WG has been made aware of recent discussions in BRAN#97 related to adaptivity, particularly the four alternatives that have been discussed that highlight possible directions for refinements to the adaptivity clause in the next revision of EN 301 893.
+The IEEE 802.11 WG has been made aware of recent discussions in BRAN#97 related to adaptivity, particularly the “four alternatives”.
+The four alternatives document the spectrum of possible directions for refinements to the adaptivity clause in the next revision of EN 301 893.
 The four alternatives have been reviewed in detail in the IEEE 802.11 Coexistence Standing Committee.

-The four alternatives are characterised as follows:
+The four alternatives are characterised by the IEEE 802.11 WG as follows:

 Alt 1: status quo in EN 301 893, with two mutually exclusive options: